A-G course lists

 Subject-specific course description templates give a comprehensive overview of the required course content information needed for “a-g” review, and can offer guidance in developing course descriptions for submission.

 Our subject area analysts use the “a-g” course evaluation guidelines, in addition to the subject area course criteria established by UC faculty, to determine the acceptability of a course for “a-g” approval.
 We recommend using this tool when preparing your new curriculum for submission or when working on a course resubmission.

 Sample courses are now accessible through the "a-g" Course List website.
 A search feature is available to locate sample course descriptions from across all of the "a-g" subject areas and a number of Career Technical Education (CTE) industry sectors.
 The number of sample courses will continue to grow as our subject area analysts receive exemplary courses.

-UC offers trainings and workshops focusing on topics such as developing courses for UC approval and updating the UC/CSU “a-g” course list.
+UC offers free workshops and webinars focusing on topics such as developing courses for UC approval and updating the UC/CSU “a-g” course list.
 Archived presentations and webinars are also available.
-These training opportunities are free of charge, thanks to the financial support of the University of California and the California Department of Education.